sfergusond/Running2Win-Strava-Importer/README.md

 # Running2Win-Strava Importer
-Automatically imports running2win activity data, including descriptions and comments, into Strava or downloads to a CSV file
+Automatically imports running2win activity data, including descriptions and comments, into Strava or downloads to a CSV file.

 # Instructions